Panelinio/TO-DO-list-noJS/README.md

 Now after clicking on checkbox we can delete our task :D So we can already add some animations and make that page responsive.
 Done :D

+24.06.2024

+I published my work to Polish forum - Pasja Informatyki and I've got some amazing answers :D I added placeholders for inputs and aria-labels for all components.
+And I've added light mode.
+But it's only working when light mode is switched on in OS.
+I need to find a way how to toggle light-dark() function.

+Well, probably there's no other way to toggle that.
+But i'll find the solution.
+On the other hand I added few animations and improved aria-labels.